.40 Super: Current status

 The .40 Super cartridge lost momentum when Triton Cartridge was sold and later closed.
-Double Tap Ammo and Underwood Ammo still offer loaded ammunition for the .40 Super.
-Today brass is still available from Starline Brass Company and DoubleTap.
+Double Tap Ammo and Aria Ballistics still offer loaded ammunition for the .40 Super.
+Today, brass is still available from Starline Brass Company and DoubleTap.
 As of 2025, 1911 and Glock 21 barrels are available from Bar-Sto.
 Lone Wolf Distributors and RockYourGlock still offer conversion barrels for the Glock 21 (for such conversions, the shooter must use a Glock 21 10-round single-stack magazine to ensure reliable feeding; a double-stack 13-round magazine will not feed reliably).